 Rebates are available to members who add a qualifying heat pump to their current heating system, replace their old heat pump with a new qualifying one, or install one with new construction.
 Rebate amounts may vary per installation.
 Today’s electric heat pumps offer clean, safe, reliable comfort all year long, and are by far the most efficient heating and cooling systems available.
 Call us at 536-2126 ext 5.
 Our energy specialists are available to answer your questions about heat pumps.
 We'll provide you with a list of approved installers and rebate program requirements.

-$1,900 rebate for an air source heat pump that has a minimum efficiency rating of 9.0 HSPF, 14 SEER installed in a home with a crawlspace and ducts that meet PTCS requirements.
-Rebate is $1,400 if installed in a home with less than 75% of ducts are in unconditioned areas (i.e. conditioned crawlspace, basement).
+$1,900 rebate for an air source heat pump conversion from an Electric Forced-Air Furnace that has a minimum efficiency rating of 9.0 HSPF, 14 SEER installed in a home with a crawlspace and ducts that meet PTCS requirements.
+Rebate is $1,400 if duct sealing is not performed.
 Note that the efficiency ratings are higher to qualify for a State or federal tax credit.

 How does a heat pump work in our area?

 A properly installed and sized high efficiency air source heat pump in our climate will heat about 75% of the time in the winter months.
 When the outside air temperature drops below about 25 degrees F, the supplemental heat will engage to assist in maintaining the temperature in the home for about 25% of the time.
 During extremely cold temperatures, the supplemental heat will be the primary source of heat.
 The annual energy savings from an air source heat pump is mostly achieved because it is only uses about 25% of the power to heat your home when compared to an electric furnace.
 Overall savings is about 30-50% over a conventional electric forced air furnace.